CarlosVegadeAlba/Parallel_Programming/Apuntes.md

 ---

 * **In practice it is possible to get higher speedup than p when using p processes?**
   * Yes, this can happen because we now get access to more memory and the sequential parts can execute faster.

 ---

 * **How different languages stored rows/columns when loading a value**

-  * C stores them in rows
+  * C, Java stores them in rows
-  * Fortram and Matlab loads columns**Moore's law (Number of transistors)**
+  * Fortram and Matlab loads columns
-* * Moore´s law says that the number of transistors in a given area will double every 18th month

   ---
+* **Moore's law (Number of transistors)**

+  * Moore´s law says that the number of transistors in a given area will double every 18th month

+---

-# OpenMP Reductions
+# 2. OpenMP Reductions

+* Each thread gets its private copy of the `General` variable.
+* Threads compute their partial operations independently.
+* At the end of the parallel region, OpenMP combines these private variable using the specified operation and stores the result in the shared `General` variable.

 ## Types of Reductions in OpenMP